Paofeval/ecu/draft/subcountry2014/layers/index.md

+## ss_wgi

-## ss_wgi: Weakness of governance indicated with the WGI
+Weakness of governance indicated with the WGI

 | metadata          | value                                                                |
 |-------------------|----------------------------------------------------------------------|